 This last number provides administrators with a unique opportunity.
 Rather than focusing on managing a medical practice more efficiently, experts at these facilities might want to invest in new communication tools.
 Or they might want to foster more face-to-face meetings between junior level and senior level staff.
 Some might even focus on multitasking, as stressed employees might be more likely to be disengaged.

-Do these findings hold true for your organization?
+Do these findings hold true for your organisation?
 A well-crafted survey can provide you with the granular detail you need to help employees do a better job.

 Medical surveys for healthcare professionals

 Expert survey templates can make it simple to create engagement surveys, but there may be specific topics you want to ask about that aren’t covered.
 Here are a few ideas to help you write good survey questions:

 Be conversational: In healthcare surveys you write for patients, you should work hard to eliminate the slang, lingo and abbreviations that pop up around healthcare facilities.
 But in surveys for healthcare professionals, you’re writing for your peers.
 It’s fine to use the language everyone understands.

 Assure confidentiality: In the introduction to your survey, remind your readers that you won’t attach their names to the answers they provide.
 Few employees will feel comfortable being open and honest about sensitive work-related feelings (like safety issues or the performance of others) if they think it could be tied back to them.

 Keep it (relatively) short: Our research suggests that response rates for surveys tend to drop when participants are asked more than 10 questions.
 But measuring employee engagement is a tricky business, so you might need to ask a lot of different questions in different ways.
 Do try to keep the survey short, however, and remember that you can always follow up with another set of questions at a later date.